nereine/nereineweb.github.io/nereineweb.github.io/src/index.md

 This website is generated using [ssg](https://rgz.ee) and is written in Vim.

-It hosts my personal blog, and a Searx meta-search engine instance.
+It hosts my personal blog, and a Searx meta-search engine instance

 ## [COVID-19 tracker in TH](/covid-19/)
 ## [Blog posts](/blog/)